Leaders for a New Chicago

 Eligibility

-We are accepting nominations for the 2026 Leaders for a New Chicago Award from February 18 through March 20.
+We are accepting nominations for the 2026 Leaders for a New Chicago Award through March 20.
 Eligible nominees must:

 - Qualify as:

-- A Field Foundation grant recipient in the following core program areas: Arts & Culture, Journalism & Storyteling, Justice & Community Power Building (within the last two years)
+- A Field Foundation grant recipient in the following core program areas: Arts & Culture, Journalism & Storytelling, Justice & Community Power Building (within the last two years)

 - A MacArthur Foundation Chicago Commitment or Chicago-based Journalism & Media grant recipient (current or expedited “X” grant in the last three years)